 ...

-—A non-AP MLD shall identify the NSTR mobile AP MLD by AP MLD Type Indication subfield equal to 1 in MLD Capabilities And Operations subfield of Common Info field in the Basic Multi-Link element received on the primary link.
-A non-AP STA affiliated with a non-AP MLD shall not transmit a Probe Request frame to the AP affiliated with the NSTR mobile AP MLD and that is operating on the nonprimary link of the NSTR link pair.
+—(#22192) A non-AP STA affiliateted with a non-AP MLD that identifies the NSTR mobile AP MLD by AP MLD Type Indication subfield equal to 1 in MLD Capabilities And Operations subfield of Common Info field in the Basic Multi-Link element received on the primary link shall not transmit a Probe Request frame to the AP affiliated with the NSTR mobile AP MLD and that is operating on the nonprimary link of the NSTR link pair.
 To request a complete profile of the AP operating on the nonprimary link, a non-AP STA affiliated with a non-AP MLD shall send a multi-link probe request to an AP affiliated with the NSTR mobile AP MLD and that is operating on the primary link (see 35.3.4.2 (Use of multi-link probe request and response)).

 TGbe editor: Change Clause 35.3.16.2 as follows (track change on):